louismullie/temp-data/markdown_final/cddbdecf-f9bd-1f3e-7b18-46f74e7baf0a.md

 ### Clinical practice guideline: otitis media with effusion (update) [^4dcc69bc].
 Otolaryngology — Head and Neck Surgery (2016).
 Medium credibility.

 Outcome assessment in otitis media with effusion (OME) — Statement 13 specifies documentation priorities.
-"When managing a child with OME, clinicians should document in the medical record resolution of OME, improved hearing, or improved QOL."
-This is a "Recommendation based on randomized trials and cohort studies with a preponderance of benefit over harm."
+"When managing a child with OME, clinicians should document in the medical record resolution of OME, improved hearing, or improved QOL".
+This is a "Recommendation based on randomized trials and cohort studies with a preponderance of benefit over harm".

 ---